RobRendell/gTove/README.md

 ### Features

-* Restrict minis to some sane distance from the maps, so you don't accidentally send them to infinity with a very oblique camera angle.
-Or at least, stop someone dragging around minis if their view angle is too oblique.
 * Option to make dice rolls remain in "order" rather than sorted by value.
 * Scenarios should save custom column details (from the tabletop), and on load attempt to find equivalents for missing columns, offer to add new columns, or some other form of reconciliation (possibly with manual input from the GM).